yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/reduce-latency/caching.md

 Explanation:

-- `x-tyk-cache-action-set`: If the header is set to `1`, Tyk caches the request, even for non-safe requests.
-If the header is empty or absent, Tyk follows its default behavior, which typically involves not caching the request.
+**x-tyk-cache-action-set**: If the header is set to `1`, Tyk caches the request, even for non-safe requests.
+If the header is empty or absent, Tyk follows its default behavior, which typically involves not caching the request, or caching only valid response codes (`cache_response_codes`).

-- `x-tyk-cache-action-set-ttl`: If the header is present, Tyk uses the specified value as the TTL.
+**x-tyk-cache-action-set-ttl**: If the header is present, Tyk uses the specified value as the TTL.
 If the header is not present, Tyk falls back to the value specified in `cache_options.cache_timeout`.

-If you wish to change these headers to a header of your choice, you can do so by setting the following cache options:
+If you wish to change this header to a header of your choice, you can do so by setting the following cache options:

 ```json
 "cache_options": {